 Threatening proceedings for intellectual property right infringement can sometimes backfire.
 In relation to patents, trade marks and designs, there is a right for any person aggrieved by the threat to bring an action against the threatener.
 The “aggrieved” person may not necessarily be the person directly threatened with proceedings, it could be anyone whose commercial interests are damaged by the threat – such as a manufacturer whose suppliers or distributors are threatened.
-Not only does the threats action expose the IP rights-holder to the risk of damages, it also turns the potential claimant into a defendant, with the resulting reversal of burden of proof, requiring it to prove the validity of the rights which it originally asserted and their infringement.
+Not only does the threats action expose the IP rights-holder to the risk of damages, it also turns the potential claimant into a defendant.
 This in turn creates a tension with the requirements of the Civil Procedure Rules to communicate a litigant’s case early before issuing proceedings, with rights holders more likely to sue first than to threaten first.

 The new Intellectual Property (Unjustified Threats) Act 2017, which comes into force on 1 October, attempts to encourage more pre-action communication by detailing what an actionable threat is, whilst providing for “permitted communications” or communications for “permitted purposes” which cannot amount to an actionable threat.
 It harmonises the position across patent, trade mark and design rights (including providing for unitary patents and European patents under the proposed Unified Patent Court jurisdiction) and allows pursuit of information on primary infringers from secondary parties where reasonable efforts have been made to find the primary infringer already.